Mwalloh/My-first-webpage/README.md

 You can view the project by clicking this link : https://mwalloh.github.io/My-first-webpage/

 ## License Information
-This Project is licensed under the MIT License.\ Copyright © 2025 Jim Mwalloh
+This Project is licensed under the MIT License\
+Copyright © 2025 Jim Mwalloh